alikkon/tametheark/README.md

 # TameTheArk management interface.

 This package uses xPaw's PHP-Source-Query library, which can be found here: https://github.com/xPaw/PHP-Source-Query/tree/master/SourceQuery and is included for simplicity's sake.
+We also use the openid php-openid library, which can be found here: https://github.com/openid/php-openid and is included for simplicity's sake.
+This library uses the Apache 2.0 License.

 ## What is TameTheArk